Sun Country Airlines | Boston

 Boston, MA 02108

-[June/July] Celebrating the American Revolution and Boston’s maritime heritage, this six-day festival features 200+ events.
+[July 2015] Celebrating the American Revolution and Boston’s maritime heritage, this five-day festival features 200+ events.
 There’s extreme sailing with daily races by international boats and a skirmish between those blasted Redcoats and the brave colonial militia.
-Chowderfest gives visitors a chance to sample and vote for the best of this Boston staple.

 A marathon, opening day at Fenway, feast days for saints, emancipation and the cool strains of jazz are just a few reasons for the multitude of festivals and single-day events that crowd Boston’s calendar.
-Whether it’s beer, wine, fashion, books, boats, chowder or the New Year, Bostonians celebrate it with élan and good food.
+Whether the focus is beer, wine, fashion, books, boats, chowder or the New Year, Bostonians celebrate it with élan and good food.

 Early July starts with a bang!
 The Boston Pops and the Fourth of July have become synonymous thanks to the amazing concert and fireworks display on Boston’s Esplanade.
 Thousands spread out on the lawn to enjoy gourmet and homemade picnics, camaraderie, guest stars and melodious tunes that culminate in the signature moment: Tchaikovsky’s 1812 Overture, complete with cannon firing and bells ringing.
 The six-day Harborfest treats visitors to more than 200 daily events and is now considered the largest patriotic celebration in the US.
 Showcasing the colonial and maritime heritage of the American Revolution, major events include the tasty Chowderfest, extreme sailing races, historical reenactments and a Disco Party.

 Boston offers a wide variety of festivals and events that reflect the diverse global cultures that call the city home.
-Summer brings a Native American Pow Wow, and ethnic film festivals happen year-round.
+Summer brings parades, walks, the Jimmy Fund Scooper Bowl, and ethnic film festivals happen year-round.
 Between June 6th and September 5th, North End churches host a dozen celebrations for major saints’ feast days.
 There are Italian morsels, parades, games, live music and entertainment in the charming streets of this enclave of Italian immigrants.
 In August, Chinatown plays host for the August Moon Festival.
 India, the Caribbean, Germany, Dominican Republic, Southeast Asia and Poland are all celebrated between August and November.

 Bostonians are committed sports fans, and the start of every season is a major event.
 Fans can live their fantasy with the Jimmy Fund’s Fenway Fantasy Day.
 The New England Patriots kick off the new season just south of Boston, so hop aboard the train for Gillette Stadium.
 The Boston Bruins return to the ice at TD Garden with Fan Fest.
-More refined opening seasons begin in the theatre district with the likes of Audra McDonald and other Broadway stars, while Opera Boston and Boston Symphony make sweet music.
-Across the river, the Honk Bands Festival for activist street bands may have you joining in.
+More refined opening seasons begin in the theatre district with the likes of Audra McDonald and other Broadway stars, while Boston Opera and Boston Symphony make sweet music.
+Across the river, Honk!
+Festival of Activist Street Bands may have you joining in.

 Logan International Airport (BOS): Boston, MA